massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

 ```

 Now, `Forgejo runner` will create networks with IPv6 enabled, and workflow containers will be assigned addresses from the pools defined in the Docker daemon configuration.

+### IPv6 connectivity issues with rootless podman

+Because creation of real networks is limited to the root user, rootless podman cannot create actual networks.
+To work around this issue, podman creates so-called tap-networks which come with [their own limitations](https://github.com/containers/podman/blob/main/rootless.md).
+At the time of writing, only Podman version 5.3 and later have been observed to have proper IPv6 support in rootless bridge networks.
+Podman 5 switched to [`passt`](https://passt.top/passt/about/) for rootless networking and 5.3 includes fixes like host-service reachability.
+(Earlier versions appear to cause "host unreachable" or "network unreachable" issues with bridge networks - which is the type Forgejo runners create.)

 ## Packaging